YottaDB/YDBDoc/MessageRecovery/errors.rst

 JOBEXAMFAIL
 ----------------------

-JOBEXAMFAIL, YottaDB process aaaa executing $ZJOBEXAM function failed with the preceding error message
+JOBEXAMFAIL, YottaDB process aaaa failed while executing $ZJOBEXAM().
+Check the preceding error message for more information.

 Run Time/Operator log Error: This is a secondary message that accompanies a $ZJOBEXAM function error.
 This error message is sent to the operator log.